nithinsurendran26/couponresponseanalysis/README.md

-Intent: Determine whether a Customer will accept the Coupon?
+Intent: Determine whether a Customer will accept the Coupon or not.

 Context: